Image space projection for low-rank signal estimation: Modified Gauss-Newton method: Details of algorithms

 \subsection{Formulas for calculation of the iteration step \eqref{eq:gauss_simple} in VPGN}

 An explicit form of the step \eqref{eq:gauss_simple} is contained in \cite[Proposition 3]{Usevich2014}.
-We present a new form for the Jacobian $\bfJ_{\tsS_\tau^\star}$, which is more convenient for implementation. \begin{lemma} Let $\bfW$ be positive definite.
+Here we write down the formulas in our notation and also present a new form for the Jacobian $\bfJ_{\tsS_\tau^\star}$, which is more convenient for implementation. \begin{lemma} Let $\bfW$ be positive definite.
 The projection $\Proj_{\calZ(\bfa), \bfW}$ can be calculated as

 where $\bm\Gamma(\bfa) = \bfQ^\rmT(\bfa) \Sigminus^{-1} \bfQ(\bfa)$.\\ The columns of $\bfJ_{\tsS_\tau^\star}$ has the form

 where $\bfa = \fullop(\Ai0)$ and $j = (\calK({\i0}))_i$ is $i$-th element of $\calK({\i0})$.